Macabre Finds at the Midwest Haunters Convention

 Based on Milton Bradley’s earlier Which Witch? and Haunted House (The Real Ghostbusters board game was also a re-themed version of this), players had to collect ghost card and avoid traps as they made their way up the stairs to close the coffin lid and “lay the ghost.”

-Aliens have invaded the Nostromo.
-Each player is an astronaut trying to make their escape on the shuttle while using their own personal xenomorph to eliminate other players.
+In the game, aliens have invaded the Nostromo.
+Each player is an astronaut trying to make their escape on the shuttle.
+Also, each player inexplicably has their own personal xenomorph which they use to try to eliminate other players.
+Just like in the movie, right?

-Based on the Ghost Train amusement park ride, this game simulates the experience by including sudden and jolting changes of direction, dead stops, getting stuck, and mechanical ghosts.
+Based on the classic Ghost Train dark carnival ride, this game simulates the experience by including sudden and jolting changes of direction, dead stops, getting stuck, and mechanical ghosts.
 I’m keeping my fingers crossed for the expansion pack where you have to buy tickets, wait in line, and exit the ride feeling like you got seriously ripped off.

-Roll the dice and search for clues as you build a Victorian mansion room by room in hopes of finding a treasure chest filled with gold and jewels rather than cobwebs and dust.
+Players roll the dice and search for clues while building the spooky mansion room by room in hopes of finding a treasure chest filled with gold and jewels rather than cobwebs and dust.

-The precursor to Seance, Voice of the Mummy also has a record player inside.
+The precursor to the Seance board game above, Voice of the Mummy was the first to utilize a small record player to make spooky sounds emanate from the mummy’s tomb.
 The mummy doles out instructions while players race around the three levels of the sarcophagus collecting gems.

 With a slogan like “We’re only here for the fear!” this must be the world’s first (only?) dark tourism board game.
 Players spin the wheel and try to get all of their pieces out of the haunted inn without disturbing a ghost.

-Players wander around a cemetery trying to reach the Wizard’s Tomb, but the graveyard is full of rubberband-powered traps with superstitions like a black cat and a broken mirror that may fling your piece off the board.
+In Superstition, players wander around a cemetery trying to reach the Wizard’s Tomb (a plastic coffin) at the center of the board.
+But the graveyard is full of rubberband-powered traps with superstitions like a black cat and a broken mirror that may fling your piece off the board.

-Face off against 45 monsters from around the world (including the dreaded Umbrella Monster!) in this electronic board game from Bandai.
+A unique and bizarre 80s board game, Horror House had you facing off against 45 monsters from around the world (including the dreaded Umbrella Monster) in this electronic board game from Bandai.
 Players move through the house fighting these monsters while the Deathhead Roulette determines the outcome of each battle.
 The demons scream if you win.
-If you lose, a wicked laugh emanates from the Deathhead.
+If you lose, a wicked laugh emanates from the “darkness of the horror house.”

 Be careful with this one, though.
 Bandai recommends you never play alone.

-Do you remember playing any of these spooky board games?
-Let me know in the comments below.
+Which of these vintage horror board games have you played?
+Let me know in the comments below!

 Spooky season came to Milwaukee early this year as monsters descended upon the city for the Midwest Haunters Convention.